 Throughout northeast Seattle there are many ravines, big and small, with creeks running eastward down to their outlets at Lake Washington.
-As can be seen throughout the city, there are possums, raccoon and coyotes living in Wedgwood’s ravines.
+As can be seen throughout the city, there are possum, raccoon and coyotes living in Wedgwood’s ravines.
 It has been rumored that deer live in the wooded ravines, as well.

 In the early 1900s the Wedgwood area was thinly populated, quiet and dark at night due to lack of road development and the absence of electricity.
 People like Joe Surber who had a homestead claim in the village of Yesler which later became Laurelhurst, used to go hunting in what is now the Wedgwood neighborhood.

 In the 1920s the ravine was preserved by early landowners who appreciated the natural environment.
-In the 1960s, after a last-stand by housewives known as the Day of the Apron Ladies, residents began to take the first legal actions to prevent the expansion of the road and to prevent dumping of debris into the ravine.
+In the 1960s, after a last-stand by housewives known as the Day of the Apron Ladies, residents along Maple Creek began to take the first legal actions to prevent the expansion of the road and to prevent dumping of debris into the ravine.
 In the 1990s Maple Creek Ravine residents began putting their property into a land conservancy so that no later developments would threaten the ravine.

 Volunteers of the Friends of Yesler Swamp conservation group told me that deer have sometimes been seen at the water’s edge on Union Bay at the Center for Urban Horticulture site in what is now Laurelhurst.
-They believe that deer live throughout northeast Seattle and as far north as Wedgwood with its many ravines and wooded areas.
+They believe that deer live throughout northeast Seattle and as far north as Wedgwood, with its many ravines and wooded areas.